Policies & Procedures

 Criteria for Full-Time Enrollment

-To be a successful full-time student with Columbia Connections Academy, students should meet the following requirements:
+To be a successful full-time student with Columbia Online, students should meet the following requirements:

 - Have a 2.0 or higher GPA.
 For mid-year entrance, students must have demonstrated success in first-semester courses (grades of C or better)